 It’s just something that doesn’t happen overnight.
 But if you keep on posting awesome content that helps people, and have a great marketing strategy in place, it will happen.
 Consistent bloggers can see great results within 3 months or so.

-Don’t treat your blog as a hobby
+- Don’t treat your blog as just a hobby.

 When you think of blogging as only a hobby, you can’t hope to earn any substantial amount of money from it.